tejat4/patch-precheck-ci/DOCUMENT.md

 - Currently uses `StrictHostKeyChecking=no` for automation
 - For production, configure proper SSH key authentication
 - Use known_hosts verification in secure environments

+### Web Interface Security
+- No authentication by default
+- Suitable for trusted networks only
+- Consider implementing authentication for production
+- Use HTTPS with reverse proxy in production
+- Restrict firewall access to known IPs

 ## Contributing